Sampriti-Mitra/dialogflow-slack-sdk/README.md

 ### Changes in the app.yaml file

-Open the app.yaml(https://github.com/SampritiMitra/dialogFlowSlackSdk/app.yaml) in the root directory of the repository, and uncomment line 18 when using socket mode
+Open the app.yaml(https://github.com/Sampriti-Mitra/dialogflow-slack-sdk/blob/main/app.yaml) in the root directory of the repository, and uncomment the last line when using socket mode

 If you have not done so already, copy your Service Account JSON key file to the desired subdirectory.